Lorrae Desmond: Early life

 Desmond was born on 2 October 1929, in the Southern Highlands town of Mittagong, New South Wales, to Alice and Des Hunt.
 She left Mittagong after the fire season, and briefly lived on an island on the Great Barrier Reef in Queensland.
 After leaving Mittagong Primary School, she trained as a hairdresser, but inspired by Gracie Fields, decided she wanted to become an entertainer.
 By the age of 10, Desmond had travelled to Britain with her family.

 Music, performing career and radio in Britain

-She started her career in England in 1945, as a teenager of a mere 15 as a singing cigarette girl and became a celebrity there.
-She performed as both a solo artist and with backing group The Rebels, whilst making studio recordings and featured in everything from theatre, cabaret, pantomime, and radio.
+She started her career in England in 1944, as a teenager of a mere 15 as a singing cigarette girl and became a celebrity there.
+She performed as both a solo artist and with backing group '"The Rebels", sometimes credited as "Lorrae Desmond and The Rebels" whilst making studio recordings and featured in everything from theatre, cabaret, pantomime, and radio.
 She had her own shows including several for the BBC, including Meet Lorrae and Swing with Lorrae.